 Start slowly

-If you're new to exercise or haven't been active for a while, begin with low-impact activities like walking, swimming, or gentle yoga.
+If you're new to exercise or haven't been active for a while, start with low-impact activities like walking, swimming, or gentle yoga.
 Slowly increase what you’re doing and how much you’re doing it.
 Some activity is better than no activity at all.

 Find enjoyment